 Operation (or MDE Operation)

 A function provided by an MDE upon receipt of one or more messages.
 The function provided by the operation represents a significant step in the court filing business process.
-A sender invokes an operation on an MDE by transmitting a set of messages to that MDE, addressed to that operation.
+A sender invokes an operation on an MDE by transmitting a request with an operation identifier and a set of messages.
+An Operation in ECF is comparable to a UML “Operation”.

 Operation signature

 A definition of the input message(s) and synchronous response message associated with an operation.
 Each message is given a name and a type by the operation.
 The type is defined by a single one of the message structures defined in the ECF 5.0 specification.